Shabana Bakhsh

-Shabana Akhtar Bakhsh (born 1981) is a Scottish actress of Pakistani descent who has appeared in soap operas such as River City and Doctors.
+Shabana Akhtar Bakhsh is a Scottish actress who has appeared in soap operas such as River City and Doctors.
 Her best known role is in the BBC One school-based drama series Waterloo Road starring as English teacher Jasmine Koreshi.

 Biography

 Shabana Akhtar Bakhsh made her acting debut in River City as Zara Malik, who moved to Aberdeen.
 Her parents are of Pakistani origin.
 She went on to appear in Ken Loach's Ae Fond Kiss.
 She then became a regular in Doctors as Tasha Verma.
 She appeared in the BBC One school-based drama series, Waterloo Road, as newly qualified English teacher Jasmine Koreshi.
 She currently lives in Glasgow.
 In 2009 travelled around Scottish schools with TAG theatre company in the production "Yellow Moon", a play by David Greig, where she plays the character Silent Leila.

 She has been an outspoken critic of the BBC, saying that they are afraid to write for ethnic minorities.
 She has also campaigned for women's rights in the Asian community.